n0shake/Public-APIs/README.md

 - [NPR API](http://www.npr.org/api/index) - NPR's API is a content API, which essentially provides a structured way for other computer applications to get NPR stories in a predictable, flexible and powerful way.
 - [QuantOneMusic](http://quantonemusic.com/) - Answers the need for digital music data.
 - [Rhapsody](https://developer.rhapsody.com/) - Access metadata, user’s entire library of music and do much more.
-- [Sound Cloud](https://developers.soundcloud.com) - Using the SoundCloud API, you can build applications that take sound on the web to the next level.
+- [SoundCloud](https://developers.soundcloud.com) - Using the SoundCloud API, you can build applications that take sound on the web to the next level.
 - [Spotify](https://developer.spotify.com/web-api/) - Spotify’s Web API lets your applications fetch data from the Spotify music catalog and manage user’s playlists and saved music.

 ### Music Analytics